 - Anything that can be attached with suction cups almost never works.
 I have never found a suction cup in the 100 yen store that didn’t fall off after one day.

 - The hundred yen bottled drinks can all be found for 80 yen or so cheaper in big discount stores.
 Candies are sold at too little packets and the amusing unique foods like ume tea or azuki milk seemed like great ideas.
 They did not taste much after all.

 - Knives, razors, any cutting tools are quite dull or are hard to handle.
 You can buy better cutting knives from Nittori or Aeon.
 I used 100 yen scissors for a long time until I discovered how beautifully and neatly proper, regularly priced scissors can cut and I can never go back.

 - Masking tape, scotch tape are just not sticky enough.
 Do not use them for taping boxes because you box will collapse open under heavy weight.

 - Ladies stockings are too unbelievably thin and will run quickly.
 Even your sharp nails will cause a run as you put them on.

 - Car perfume loses its scent after 2 days.

 14, Last but not the least, the foldable laundry cloth baskets, though sold for 200, will tear or have their wires pop out under just slightly heavy weight.
 What is the use of a laundry basket that cannot carry weight?

 So there you have a summary of my experience of decades of neat buys and mistake buys at the 100 yen store.
 If I look back and ask myself did I save money or did I spend too much money at the 100 yen store… I would say my life was just made more interesting thanks to the 100 yen store.
 I hope you learn the trick of buying smart far better than I have.
-Enjoy (but not too much) your shopping!
+Enjoy your shopping and think before buying something!